 On the other hand, use cases are strongly transaction-oriented (book output, vacation request, sick leave submission, etc.).
 Therefore, we can optimally implement them in conversational UIs.
 HR bots don’t necessarily have to work with complex AI algorithms to provide valuable services.

 Next we’ll share some bots that will definitely optimize your routine HR tasks.

 Made for all kinds of professionals, but especially for those who work by hours and monetize their time.
 By creating bots, TrackingTime seeks to simplify billing and payroll work.
 With a simple yet elegant product, helping companies efficiently manage their most valuable resource: time.
 Find out how TrackingTime bots can help you and your team.

 TrackingTime Bot for Microsoft Teams

-The Timekeeping Bot for Slack
+TrackingTime Bot for Slack

-Google Workspace chat bot
+Google Workspace chatbot

-Working times can be easily assigned to existing projects and tasks using Slack commands.
-Practical for project managers: With the “/ t status” command, you always get an overview of what all team members are currently working on.
-The TimeBot also sends you a report by e-mail every day, which shows the progress of the ongoing projects and tasks.
-With NikaBot, Jibble, and Calamari there are other HR tools available that are available for Slack and other chat platforms.
+TimeBot is a similar alternative to Slack, but unlike AttendanceBot, it focuses on projects and tasks.
+The online service developed in New Zealand is mainly aimed at project-oriented teams.
+Not only to know when the employees are working, but to know what they do during their working hours.
+You can easily assign work times to existing projects and tasks using Slack commands.
+Convenient for PM: Use the “/ t status” command to get an overview of what your team is working on.
+TimeBot also sends you an email report every day, showing the progress of ongoing projects and tasks.
+Along with NikaBot, Jibble, and Calamari there are other available HR tools for Slack and other chat platforms.